Centralia Power Plant: Gas-fired

 In 2002, the coal plant capacity was supplemented with the construction of the Big Hanaford power plant.
 When completed, the additional facility was estimated to provide electricity for up to 300,000 homes in the Pacific Northwest.

 Containing five natural-gas-fired units, four units were 50-MWe gas-turbine (GT) units and the fifth was a 68-MWe steam-cycle unit.
 The entire arrangement is known as combined-cycle 4-on-1 where the exhaust from the 4 GTs creates steam via heat recovery steam generators to power a single steam turbine.
 In 2014, the gas-fired portion of the facility was removed from the coal-plant footprint and parted out to various buyers.

 The combined output of both the coal and natural-gas units were considered to be able to power the city of Los Angeles.
+In 2011, approximately 10% of the state's power was generated by the facility.

 Architects and contractors

 The two coal smokestacks were built and designed by M.W.
-Kellogg Company, at the time the world record holder for tallest chimney construction, measured at 1250 ft.
+Kellogg Company.

 Landscaping around the coal plant was overseen by Jane Garrison, a graduate with a landscape architect degree from the University of Oregon.
 Garrison designed and managed the project by herself, focusing on using "nothing foreign to the valley".
 (Note: The source mentioning Jane Garrison's landscaping project referred to her as a "girl" and "miss", while also noting her profession as a landscape architect was "an unusual field for a woman".)